shashankks07/Strapi_Docker/README.md

 docker build --no-cache -t my-strapi-app . docker run -it --rm -p 1337:1337 my-strapi-app

-this will create a docker image and we can run the strapi application.
+this will create a docker image and we can run the strapi application